l0c0/cancilleria/sites/all/modules/imagecache_proportions/README.txt

-This module provides a CCK formatter for image fields that allows the user to select between three different image styles depending on the proportions of the original image.
+This module provides a field formatter for image fields that allows the user to select between three different image styles depending on the proportions of the original image.
 If the image is more or less squared (you can set a looseness in pixels) you